smplynithin/k8s/Revision-k8-gitops.md

 "We store secrets in AWS Secrets Manager and never commit actual values to Git.
 ESO runs in EKS using a dedicated ServiceAccount.
 Through IRSA, that ServiceAccount is associated with an IAM role having least-privilege access to Secrets Manager.
 ClusterSecretStore defines the AWS provider, and ExternalSecret specifies which secret to retrieve.
 ESO fetches the secret and synchronizes it into a Kubernetes Secret, which the application Pod consumes using secretKeyRef.
 ArgoCD only deploys the configuration; it never handles the actual secret value."

+"We use External Secrets Operator to integrate EKS with AWS Secrets Manager.
+We configure a ClusterSecretStore to define how ESO connects to AWS Secrets Manager, and an ExternalSecret to specify which secret we need.
+ESO uses the IAM role associated with its ServiceAccount through IRSA to retrieve the secret from AWS and creates or updates the corresponding Kubernetes Secret.
+The application Pod then consumes that Kubernetes Secret."

 **Interview Q&A**